-The official placement exam is administered in a computer lab on-campus in a proctored environment as part of the Jump Start program.
+The official placement exam is administered in a computer lab on campus in a proctored environment as part of the Jump Start orientation program.

 How can I prepare for the placement exam?

+Take a practice exam at home and work in the ALEKS Prep and Learning Modules (PPL).
 You are encouraged to work for the highest placement possible by reviewing and sharpening your skills.
-To do this you begin by taking a practice placement exam on-line at home.
-After taking the exam, you will be given a list of online learning modules you can work through before you arrive at Jump Start.
+To do this you begin by taking a practice placement exam online at home.
+After taking the exam, you will be given a list of online learning modules you can work through before you arrive at Jump Start orientation.
 The official placement will be determined by performance on the proctored exam administered during Jump Start.
 Learn more about taking the practice assessment at home.